Eternal Love (1917 film): Cast and production

 The film was the first production of the new brand, Butterfly Pictures, and had a skilled cast from the Universal Film Manufacturing Company's staff.
 The film was produced in studios in California.
 The scenario was written by E. M. Ingleton.

 Release and reception

 The five reel film was released on May 7, 1917, and it was the first release by the new Butterfly Pictures.
-Variety (magazine)|Variety panned the film for its poor quality and Douglas Gerrard's double role as both the leading man and as the director of the production with the common theme of "Eternal Love".
+Variety panned the film for its poor quality and Douglas Gerrard's double role as both the leading man and as the director of the production with the common theme of "Eternal Love".
 Variety popularized this as one of those burlesque shows in which he "hogs all the footage" as a vehicle in which to promote his own acting.
 Robert McElravy found that the common theme of "Eternal Love" was not an original plot, but the acting by the cast did put some originality to the production.
 McElravy criticized one or two instances of the improper use of the settings for the film and the poor makeup application applied to Gerrard in the final scenes.